shhossain/BanglaTranslationKit/README.md

 # Specify a custom model (from huggingface.co/models or local path)
 translator = Translator(model="mymodel")

-# If custom model doesn't have a maximum length, you can specify it.
+# If the custom model doesn't have a maximum length, you can specify it.
 It is better to specify it as some models have wrong maximum length in their config.
 translator = Translator(model="mymodel", max_length=512)

-# You can also use `generate` method to get raw output from the model
+# You can also use the `generate` method to get raw output from the model
 translator.generate("Hello world!")
 ```